GregTechCE/GregTech/README.md

 # GregTech CE: Unofficial

-This is a fork of GregTech Community Edition for MC 1.12.2 maintained by the Gregicality development team.
+This is a fork of GregTech Community Edition for MC 1.12.2 maintained by the Gregtech CEu development team.

 ## Welcome to GregTech CE: Unofficial
 ### What is this?